Immigration: Avoid Hassles by Having all the Official Documents on Hand

 Determine whether you must obtain a temporary resident visa (TRV) in order to enter Canada, depending on your country of citizenship.
 The TRV will be issued with your study permit, at no extra cost, and will be valid for the same period.
 It is recommended that you send your passport to the CVO for your country of residence, where the visa will be appended.

-If you come from a country that requires an eTA, you will automatically receive it with your study permit, at no extra cost.
+If you come from a country that requires an eTA, you will automatically receive it with your letter of introduction confirming the study permit approval, at no extra cost.
 The eTA is valid for a period of 5 years or until the expiration date of your passport.

 8. Purchasing airline tickets: When to arrive in Canada

-You should plan to arrive at least 5 days before the start of the session in order to make it easier to establish yourself in Montréal, attend orientation activities and finalize your registration.
+You should plan to arrive at least 5 days before the start of the session in order to make it easier to establish yourself in Montréal, attend orientation activities and finalize your registration by presenting your immigration documents to the Registrar’s Office.
 If you prefer to arrive earlier, there is no official immigration deadline.
 However, if you decide to arrive several months before the official start of your session, a Border Services Officer may question your intentions and refuse to allow you to enter Canada.
 In addition, you must subscribe to private health and hospitalization insurance coverage for this period.
+If your study permit authorizes you to work during your studies, please note that you are not authorized to work before the start of your program.

 NOTICE!
 You must wait until you have received all of your immigration documents before boarding a flight to Canada.
 Otherwise, you may be subject to an immediate deportation order!
 In light of this, it is strongly recommended that you do not arrive in Canada before obtaining your letter of introduction for the study permit, regardless of your nationality.